-In just about every cartoon, anime, or video game invented, Hit Sparks are a very common, but rarely acknowledged visual effect employed to let the audience know, as well as emphasize, when something clearly made contact with something or someone.
+In just about every cartoon, anime, comic book, or video game invented, Hit Sparks are a very common, but rarely acknowledged visual effect employed to let the audience know, as well as emphasize, when something clearly made contact with something or someone.
 They are purely stylistic and accompany any sort of physical contact, often having snappy, bright and colorful designs like a fireworks explosion to let you know that, yes, Alice obviously, and very clearly, punched Bob in the face, before tripping on a banana peel and super visibly faceplanting on the floor, juuuust in case you missed it.
 Hit Sparks come in the following flavors:

-- If sharper, pointier things such as swords or claws are involved, especially if Swords Set To Stun is in effect, the spark will likely resemble a stylized visualization of a slash (or likely around five slashes, if it's from claws) across the target, kind of like if you press a pencil hard into paper and quickly slide it across something in a to-do list you just completed, only it's brighter and prettier.
+- If sharper, pointier things such as swords or claws are involved, especially if Set Swords to "Stun" is in effect, the spark will likely resemble a stylized visualization of a slash (or likely around five slashes, if it's from claws) across the target, kind of like if you press a pencil hard into paper and quickly slide it across something in a to-do list you just completed, only it's brighter and prettier.
 This is far more common in, but not limited to, video games or anime, particularly anime-based or Animesque games or works, than in most media.

 - Sometimes, piercing someone with a sharp weapon will yield its own kind of hit spark, moving inwards at the same direction as the tip of the weapon.